Fantasy football: Chase, Evans top Week 1 wide receiver rankings

 MIAMI, Sept.
 7 (UPI) -- Ja'Marr Chase, Mike Evans, CeeDee Lamb, Justin Jefferson and Michael Pittman Jr. top my Week 1 fantasy football wide receiver rankings for 2022.

-Cooper Kupp, Davante Adams, Stefan Diggs, Tyreek Hill and A.J.
-Brown round out my Top 10 options for Week 1.
-JuJu Smith-Schuster and Michael Thomas are among my other favorite wide receivers to start this week.
+Davante Adams, Tyreek Hill, A.J.
+Brown, Deebo Samuel and JuJu Smith-Schuster round out my Top 10 options for Week 1.
+Michael Thomas also is one of my favorite wide receivers to start this week.

 Target players who have a good chance to score a touchdown and get a lot of looks from their respective quarterbacks when considering who to start at wide receiver.